 This is an extract from our themes list that relates specifically to ecomap data.
 Note the code occurring after the hyphen.

 Tabulating the data from the ecomaps seemed like a good idea.
-Yet, trying to capture the strength of relationships across three time periods and eighteen case studies resulted in large unwieldy tables that had to be printed out on several sheets of paper and glued together.
+Yet, trying to capture the strength of relationships across time periods and case studies resulted in large unwieldy tables..
 We went through several versions of tables and consulted a statistics expert before settling on a useable format.
-We found that dividing up the support networks (as depicted by the ecomaps) into health care workers, family, and community, enabled us to achieve tables that were easier to read while still capturing the relationship detail.
+In the MND Study, we found that dividing up the support networks (as depicted by the ecomaps) into health care workers, family, and community, enabled us to achieve tables that were easier to read while still capturing the relationship detail.

 It became obvious that social networks declined over time, but we wanted to see if there was a correlation between network decline and stage of disease.
 As motor neurone disease is a degenerative illness we wondered if social networks declined as the person became more disabled and needed more care.
 We went back to the literature to search the trajectories of the various forms of the disease and used this information together with caregivers’ stories about the type of care they were providing, to develop a care need indicator.
 This was added to the table to provide a point of comparison, recognising that it was not a tested tool.

-It was clear that further tools were needed for this analysis and we decided that social theory would be helpful.
+In both studies, it was clear that further tools were needed for this analysis and we decided that social theory would be helpful.
 Thus, themes that had already been identified in the analysis were examined using social theory lenses.
 Applying theories of social capital (Coleman, 1999; Cox & Caldwell, 2000; Putnam, 2000; Putnam, Leonardi, & Nanetti, 1993) enabled us to clarify the connectedness in family, community and health care relationships.
-Anthony Giddens (1984; Giddens, 1990; Giddens & Pierson, 1998) theories concerning changing social structure and interactions with expert systems provided insight into the society of the caregiver and the social dynamics that impact on support networks.
+Anthony Giddens (1984; Giddens, 1990; Giddens & Pierson, 1998) theories concerning changing social structure and interactions with expert systems provided insight into the society of the older person, the caregiver and the social dynamics that impact on support networks.

-Constant comparative analysis of data through descriptive coding and conceptual ordering resulted in 21 major themes.
+The MND study used constant comparative analysis of data through descriptive coding and conceptual ordering resulting in 21 major themes.
 These themes were conceptually ordered as the caregiver, their interactions with expert systems, their social relationships and caregiving.
 This process was helpful in identifying the central concepts arising from the study as presented in the following table.